alexngai/git-cascade/docs/design.md

 - Complexity: Must track worktree-to-agent mapping
 - Git limitations: Can't checkout same branch in multiple worktrees

-### 5.2 Why TinyDB (Not SQLite or In-Memory)
+### 5.2 Why TinyBase + SQLite WAL

-**Decision**: Use TinyDB for metadata storage.
+**Decision**: Use TinyBase with SQLite in WAL mode for metadata storage.

 **Rationale**:
-- Zero dependencies (pure Python)
-- Human-readable JSON storage (easy debugging)
-- Simple API, no ORM needed
+- SQLite WAL mode provides concurrent read/write access
+- Multiple agents can safely write to different streams simultaneously
+- TinyBase provides a clean Python interface with minimal boilerplate
-- Sufficient for expected scale (hundreds of streams, thousands of operations)
+- Sufficient for expected scale (10+ concurrent agents, thousands of operations)
+- Single-file database simplifies deployment and backup

 **Trade-offs**:
+- Slightly more complex than pure JSON storage
+- Requires SQLite (ubiquitous, but still a dependency)
+- Binary format less human-readable than JSON (mitigated by query tools)

+**Why not TinyDB**:
+- TinyDB rewrites entire JSON file on each write
-- Not concurrent-safe for writes (addressed in section 6)
+- Not safe for concurrent writes from multiple agents
-- No complex queries (must load and filter in Python)
-- Slower than SQLite for large datasets

-**Alternative considered**: SQLite with WAL mode
-- Better concurrency
-- More complexity
-- Overkill for expected scale
+- Would require file locking or single-writer pattern

 ### 5.3 Why Streams (Not Just Branches)